Copy Content in User Interfaces: Tips and Practices

 Body copy

-There is no unified opinion about the best length of body copy.
+There is no consensus on the optimal length of body copy.
 Some content creators support the approach that long copy is more informative and serious-looking, while others claim that only short copy is effective because Internet users never want to read too much.
 Here in Tubik, we support the approach that the length of the effective and user-friendly copy depends directly on the target audience: users, as well as products, are incredibly different, they have diverse preferences, goals, and wishes when search for web resources or mobile apps.
 Both long and short copy have their own pros and cons, and each of them can be appropriate than depending on the target audience of the product and its conversion goals.

 As we mentioned above, short copy is useful for mobile interfaces since they are limited in space.
-The interface of a brief tutorial for the Toonie Alarm app demonstrates how copy is divided into short blocks in order to leave enough “air” on the screen and make copy readable.
+The interface of a brief tutorial for the Toonie Alarm app demonstrates how copy is divided into short blocks in order to leave enough “air” on the screen and make the copy readable.

 Call-to-action elements with copy

-The core elements that make UI interactive are those which contain a call-to-action (CTA).
+The core elements that make UI interactive are those that contain a call-to-action (CTA).
 Some call-to-action elements may be represented with icons that don’t require copy using widely and instantly recognized icons such as a telephone receiver for a phone call or the envelope for mail.
 However, in cases when the image of an icon is not so obvious or can be misleading, it is more effective to use the double scheme, when the icon, button, or link is supported with the copy.

 Landing page for SwiftyBeaver